 Justice, Rights and Change in the City engages with global urban policy processes such as SDGs, the New Urban Agenda, as well as aid and donor practices.
 These panels open up debates on development, justice, and the right to the city.

-Infrastructure and Resource Access engages with concrete questions of infrastructure, its form, access and implementation.
+Infrastructure, Resource Access and City Development engages with concrete questions of infrastructure, its form, access and implementation.
 These sessions also explore infrastructure as an interface between states and citizens, and as sites for theoretical engagement.

-Food and the City: Reflections and Forward Directions deliberates on a decade of innovative research on food insecurity in African cities that forefront the urban and questions of distribution, access and survival.
+Feeding the City deliberates on innovative research on food insecurity in African cities that forefront the urban and questions of distribution, access and survival.
 These panels will also chart agendas for future food research in contexts of growing insecurity and precarity.

 Rethinking the African City engages with why African cities matter for theory.
 This theme innovatively explores new geographies of theory that ‘place’ African cities in the world and rethink north/south binaries.

 Urbanisation and Economies examines urbanisation and economic dynamics, engaging with questions of economic growth, industrialisation and labour.
 Panellists tackle challenges of unemployment, economic growth, and ways to make cities inclusive.